freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/make-screen-reader-navigation-easier-with-the-nav-landmark.md

 ---

 ## Description

 <section id='description'>

-The <code>nav</code> element is another HTML5 item with the embedded landmark feature for easy screen reader navigation.
+The `nav` element is another HTML5 item with the embedded landmark feature for easy screen reader navigation.
 This tag is meant to wrap around the main navigation links in your page.

-If there are repeated site links at the bottom of the page, it isn't necessary to markup those with a <code>nav</code> tag as well.
-Using a <code>footer</code> (covered in the next challenge) is sufficient.
+If there are repeated site links at the bottom of the page, it isn't necessary to markup those with a `nav` tag as well.
+Using a `footer` (covered in the next challenge) is sufficient.

 </section>

 ## Instructions

 <section id='instructions'>

-Camper Cat included navigation links at the top of his training page, but wrapped them in a <code>div</code>.
-Change the <code>div</code> to a <code>nav</code> tag to improve the accessibility on his page.
+Camper Cat included navigation links at the top of his training page, but wrapped them in a `div`.
+Change the `div` to a `nav` tag to improve the accessibility on his page.

 </section>

 ## Tests

 <section id='tests'>

 ```yml